How can consumer awareness for chestnuts be increased economically?

 Myth #4 - Chestnut trees have few pests - Like most crops the first

-few years the pests that harm chestnut trees and the nuts they product
+few years the pests that harm chestnut trees and the nuts they produce

 are few in number, so little harm is done.
 As the pests increase in